AstroLaureate/AstroLaureate.github.io/README.md

 Run either `runLocal.bat` or `runLocal.sh` depending on your OS.
 It should auto update, so if you make changes to a post, if you wait a second or two and refresh the website it should have updated.

-### Making a new post
+### Adding or editing a new person

-1. Make a new markdown file under the relevant folder in `_posts`
+1. Make a new markdown file under the relevant folder (`_people` for a new person, or look under `_posts` for news or projects)
 2. Fill out the info at the top however you want
 3. The `loc` property tells the site where to look for media like images, so under `static/img/<loc>`, you can put your images, videos, etc
+4. For people, "rank" determines sorting order.
+50 for Tam, 40 for postdocs, 30 for PhD Candidates, 20 for Honours, and we can fine tune.
-4. Commit and push.
+5. Commit and push.
+Make sure your images are added to git.
 Everything on master will appear on the primary website within a few minutes.

 ### Things you can do in a post